hyperledger/fabric/docs/source/style-guides/go-style.rst

 <https://github.com/golang/go/wiki/CodeReviewComments>`__.

-We also recommend new contributors review the following before submitting change requests:
+We also recommend new contributors review the following before submitting pull requests:

   - `Practical Go <https://dave.cheney.net/practical-go/presentations/qcon-china.html>`__
   - `Go Proverbs <https://go-proverbs.github.io/>`__

-The following tools are executed against all change requests.
+The following tools are executed against all pull requests.
 Any errors flagged by these tools must be addressed before the code will be merged:

   - `gofmt -s <https://golang.org/cmd/gofmt/>`__